Leinier Domínguez: Career

 In December 2018, Domínguez Pérez transferred federations to represent the United States.

 Through February and March 2022, Domínguez played in the FIDE Grand Prix 2022.
 In the first leg, he won his pool with a 4/6 result by also defeating Wesley So in rapid tiebreakers.
 In the third leg, he finished third in Pool B with a result of 3/6, finishing eighth in the standings with nine points.

 In April 2022 he participated in the American Cup.
 He won the 2nd place in the 2019 U.S. Chess Championship and 3rd place in the 2022 U.S. Chess Championship.

+Domínguez won 2nd place in the 2023 Sinquefield Cup.
+He served as a replacement for Ding Liren, who withdrew from the competition in the weeks leading up to the event.